-McLeod Avenue west of Queen Street shall continue the 'high street' vision by extending mixed-use streetoriented development; however, its form expands to allow for offices, larger commercial developments, and the possibility of live/work units at ground level.
-The continuation of McLeod Avenue's streetscape improvement efforts is critical for presenting a good 'first' impression of the area, and all new development must contribute to the pursuit of a high-quality and walkable built environment.
+McLeod Avenue west of Queen Street shall continue the 'high street' vision by extending mixeduse street-oriented development; however, its form expands to allow for offices, larger commercial developments, and the possibility of live/work units at ground level.

+The timely completion of McLeod Avenue's streetscape improvement efforts are critical for presenting a good 'first' impression of the area, and all new development must contribute to the pursuit of a high-quality and walkable built environment.
 The McLeod Avenue Precinct supports businesses that can serve the wider community while still maintaining and enhancing opportunities for a majority of smaller scale locally-owned shops.
-Additionally, the west areas shall allow for the possibility of live/work businesses (i.e. artisans, craftsmen, personal services) as mixed-use development.
+The west McLeod Avenue areas shall allow for the possibility of live/work businesses (i.e. artisans, craftsmen, personal services) as mixed-use development, and this combined with any vertical mixed use residential units in the Precinct will support the City Centre achieving the EMRGP's 'aspirational' density target (refer to Area 3 in Figure 7).
 An expression of the potential urban form looking east at 'Main & McLeod' from Main Street is conceptually shown in Figure 5.